-This mixed-media triptych depicts the story of Lord Rama, a story of the triumph of good triumphing over evil.
-Through Rama’s noble character as a virtuous king, the painting conveys a powerful message of moral integrity and virtuous conduct.
+This mixed-media triptych depicts the story of Lord Rama, the main figure in the epic 'Ramayana'.
+Rama embodies the ideal virtues a human being should espouse to have.
+It is the story of Rama, the ideal King defeating the 10 headed demon Ravana: thus the triumph of good over evil.
+The painting conveys a powerful message of moral integrity and virtuous conduct.

 Special pricing on bulk orders!
 Email me to learn more.